KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

 ### Step1: Fund the address

-In this example we will be selling KMD for LTC.
+In this example, we are selling KMD for LTC.

 To achieve this, we first fund the KMD address created by the Marketmaker.